CasimirKaPazi/balhukbar/Grammar.md

 Example:
 'ai - [verb] to act emotional, to experience emotions
-na'ai - to like, to act nice
+'aina - to like, to act nice
-p̈e'ai - to dislike, to be mean
+'aip̈e - to dislike, to be mean
-va'ai - to not give a fuck
+'aiva - to not give a fuck

 vo- and ńi- can in a similar way be used to show the direction of a verb.
-* vo - towards the speaker
+* vo - towards the speaker, venitive (VEN)
-* ńi - away from the speaker, towards someone/something else
+* ńi - away from the speaker, towards someone/something else, andative (AND)

 Quotative variants are voj, ńin.

 **ńi'aina ne?**
-OUTWARDS-act.emotional-LIKE do.you.know.Q
+AND.emotional-LIKE know.Q
 "Do you know I like you?"